Making balanced breeding decisions

 Responsible breeders will consider the health of their puppies to be a priority, increasing the probability that healthy puppies will go on to live long and happy lives.
 Any breeding decisions should always be well balanced and take into consideration the qualities and compatibility of both the sire and dam that you are considering.

-Mate Select can't help you select breeding dogs that have the best chance of producing puppies with good temperaments with the correct breed type and characteristics, if that is important to you.
+Dogs have different dispositions and different personalities and when choosing two dogs to mate together, both should both have a good temperament.
 The temperament of the potential parents will be a good guide to predicting the temperament of any potential puppies.
-If a dog shows any suspect temperament, then it really should not be bred from.
+If a dog shows any suspect temperament, such as aggression, then it should not be bred from.

 The conformation of a dog refers to its overall structure and appearance.
 Dogs come in many different shapes and sizes.
 Having such varied conformation is one of the many fascinating things about dogs.
 However, ensuring that a dog is bred to have moderate, and not exaggerated, conformation is important.
 Regardless of what each dog looks like, it should be able to lead a happy and healthy life and be able to breathe, walk, hear and see freely without discomfort.
 Some exaggerated conformations can lead to health problems, such as skin infections, eye problems or breathing difficulties.
 A dog's health and welfare should always be the most important consideration in any breeding decisions, with good conformation being one of many important factors that should be carefully considered.

 To discover if there are any conformational issues in your chosen breed, please visit http://bit.ly/2gOsBcm .